PlantNetwork maintains an email list to circulate job vacancies to our members and also provides links to horticultural careers advice.

 Please contact us for details.

 The Master of Horticulture (MHort) qualification is designed for those who wish to grow their career in a flexible way.
-It is an online degree-level award studied over three to five years, providing an high-quality learning experience, which links candidates to a range of professional networks and provides improved managerial skills.
+It is an online degree-level award studied over three to five years, providing an affordable and high-quality learning experience, which links candidates to a range of professional networks and provides improved managerial skills.

 Open now for an October 2019 start.
 Deadline for applications: 26th July 2019.